 Microservices are an important innovation in application development and deployment.

-Observability of a system is defined as if the system's current state can be determined in a finite time period using only the outputs of the system.
+A system is observable if its current state can be determined in a finite time period using only the outputs of the system.

 Operational Intelligence is the application of data analysis techniques to data that is generated or collected in real-time through an organization's IT infrastructure.